qBraid/qBraid/README.md

 reflected in subsequent builds, run `make clean html`, which will force a full rebuild.

 ## Testing
-To run all unit tests:
+Update line 14 of `./tox.ini` to the desired API url and make sure your IP Address is white-listed on MongoDB.
+Then, to run all unit tests:
 ```
 tox -e unit-tests
 ```